All You Need to Know About Islamic Spiritual Resources

 Muharram: The Islamic New Year and a month for determinations.

-The 99 names of Allah represent devoted Godly characteristics
+The 99 names of Allah represent devoted, Godly characteristics

 Frequently Asked Questions